TPC Toronto at Osprey Valley: History

 Known simply as Osprey Valley until joining the TPC Network in 2018, the facility opened in 1992 with the Heathlands course, a links-inspired design featuring fescue-covered mounds and pot bunkers that established Doug Carrick as a prominent Canadian architect.
 The wasteland-style Hoot and parkland-style Toot (now named North) courses were added in 2001, once again designed by Carrick.

 On August 28, 2018, the PGA Tour announced that Osprey Valley had joined the Tournament Players Club, the first Canadian facility to do so.
 Shortly after, plans were revealed to expand facilities to include new clubhouses, on-site accommodations and amenities to appeal to guests from outside the Greater Toronto Area.

 In 2022, it was announced that the facility would become home to Golf Canada's new headquarters, along with a publicly accessible 18-hole community putting course.

 On May 21, 2024, it was announced that the North course would play host to the 2025 RBC Canadian Open, becoming the 38th course in the event's 121-year history to host Canada's national open.
+In 2026 TPC Toronto hosted the Canadian Open for the second time and was announced as the tournament's 2027 venue.